 To develop District strategies and services to address deficiencies and/or sustain or strengthen current efforts.

-The plan structure shall include the components set out in 703 KAR 5:225.
+The plan structure shall include the components set out in 703 KAR 5:225, the Every Student Succeeds Act of 2015 (ESSA), and KRS 158.649.

 The plan shall be updated on an annual basis, provide assistance in reducing physical, mental health, and academic barriers to learning, and address student equity.